liuxin0824/BCV-LR-discrete/README.md

 If you have any questions, please feel free to let us know!
 ___
->**answer to Q3: We explain that the single-task setting doesn't cause unfairness and all baselines use the same training data.
+>**answer to Q3: We explain that the single-task setting and training data doesn't cause unfairness.
 We conduct additional experiments on LAPO's BC variant.**

 As we explained in our answer to W2, LAPO also focuses on single-task settings.
 FICC does include multi-task pre-training experiments, but its main results are from single-task experiments.​
 What’s more, the Procgen video we use is the same as LAPO’s original data, as stated in Sec.4.2 (line286 mainpaper).
 This means all video-based methods have expert data of the same quality.​